Key Advice for Homeschool Conventions

 At the homeschool convention:

-- Some things sell out early.
-Don’t wait until the last minute to buy, especially if you want a Time Timer from me.
+• Some things sell out early.
+Don’t wait until the last minute to buy.

 Stay Sane!

-If you’re taking along a child with sensory issues, or if you personally find conventions a bit overwhelming:
+If you’re taking along a child with sensory issues or other special needs, or if you personally find conventions a bit overwhelming:

 Why Buy Directly at a Homeschool Convention?

 Like a particular vendor?
 Want vendors to come back?
-Say it with cash.
+Say it with your wallet.

 Yes, you could save a few dollars buying curriculum used.
 But vendors spend hundreds getting to each event, renting the booth, and paying for their hotel and food.
 No matter how professional they are and how great their products look, you’d be surprised how many are small family-owned businesses with tight margins.
-That $150 curriculum may not give them much return after they pay for printing, travel, and shipping the unsold copies to the next convention.
+That $150 curriculum may not give them much return after they research it, write it, edit it, and pay for printing, travel, and shipping the unsold copies to the next convention.

 Every year, vendors decide they can no longer afford to go to conventions.
 When you buy at a convention, or order from the vendors afterwards, you encourage them to come back.
 The Internet’s a good way to shop, but there’s nothing like holding the books and materials in your hands.
-Plus, the folks behind the counter problem either used or wrote the material and can answer questions.
-(One author even let me know his curriculum would probably not be good for us, once I explained my child’s learning challenges.)
+Plus, most of the folks behind the counter probably either used or wrote the material.
+They can answer questions.
+(One author even told me his curriculum would probably not be good for us, after I explained my child’s learning challenges.)

 So, plan ahead and bring the right gear.
 Pace yourself at the convention, and make special preparations if you or your child are going to find the busy atmosphere tiring.
 Consider supporting those who produce good materials by buying directly from them.